 Get out there, well, virtually during these times.
 Go to local events, networking events, and meet people.
 Leave a lasting impression on potential customers and watch them come back later because they couldn't get enough of your charm.
 Another benefit to local events?
 Sometimes local media is there and you can get free press!

 Start a blog about your business - there are plenty of free blogging platforms out there that are available.
 Make it whimsical, or post a new product every day - or just make it a joke blog.
 Draw them in with new things every day.

 Facebook ads can reach customers and can help to expand your customer base.
 The algorithms Facebook uses for ads are based on 1) what the individual tends to like and similar topics, and 2) how much money you are willing to pay.

 Email like a Professional

 Emailing is still pretty big in today's world.
-Collect potential customer emails from events, surveys, your blog, and send out weekly or monthly newsletters letting them know what your business offers.
+Collect potential customer emails from (virtual) events, surveys, your blog, and send out weekly or monthly newsletters letting them know what your business offers.

 Go Be Social

 Speak out.
 Get your name around and look for events you can speak at as a small business owner - just remember that this will need to be of a benefit to the organiser of the event.
 Prepare a way your speech can be beneficial to them as well as your business.

 Grab a Booth